ricardochaves/chat-wars-database/README.md

 /find - Find any Item... /find gloves

+/craft_id - Show all items to make the item

 ## Data extraction

 There is a Django command that extracts all messages from Telegram channels.